canada-ca/Open_First_Whitepaper/2_Open_Standards.md

 - Specifications and supporting material are freely available with limited restrictions
 - must be supported by the market and demonstrate independence or approved through due process by rough consensus among participants

+The GC will require that all new purchases store and manage data on platforms with commonly accepted open standards, starting immediately.
+The GC also commits to publish of their data in commonly accepted open standards, unless there are privacy, security or legal reasons for not doing so.

 ### Examples
 #### UK
 - [Open standards for government](https://www.gov.uk/government/publications/open-standards-for-government)